Not of This Earth (1957 film): Release

 Not of This Earth was released in the United States on the bottom half of a double bill with Corman's Attack of the Crab Monsters.
+Griffith said that the double bill made a 400% profit in its first week.
 According to Tim Dirks, the film was one of a wave of "cheap teen movies" released for the drive-in market.
 They consisted of "exploitative, cheap fare created especially for them [teens] in a newly-established teen/drive-in genre".

-Griffith said that the double bill of Not of this Earth and Attack of the Crab Monsters made a 400% profit in its first week.

 Some release prints of Not of This Earth run 71 minutes instead of the regular 67 minute running time; these include duplicate scenes that the film's distributor added to the film to lengthen it a bit.
-Example: a dialogue between Johnson and a representative from Davanna, which appears as a pre-title sequence, is reused again some minutes into the film.
+For example, a dialogue between Johnson and a representative from Davanna, which appears as a pre-title sequence, is reused again some minutes into the film.
 This release version has circulated in syndication on U.S. TV stations, 16 mm prints, bootleg videotape, and DVDs.